grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ### metrics block

-The `metrics` inner block configures stage that allows for defining and updating metrics based on values from the shared extracted map.
+The `metrics` inner block configures stage that allows to define and update metrics based on values from the shared extracted map.
 The created metrics are available at the Agent's root /metrics endpoint.

 The `metrics` block does not support any arguments and is only configured via